AdobeDocs/target-dev.en/help/dev/patterns/data-collection.md

 **Actions**

-Use [adobe.target.trackEvent() method](/help/dev/implement/client-side/atjs/atjs-functions/adobe-target-trackevent.md) to send all data that needs to be sent to [!DNL Target].
+Use [adobe.target.trackEvent() method](/help/dev/implement/client-side/atjs/atjs-functions/adobe-target-trackevent.md) to send all data that must be sent to [!DNL Target].

 +++